ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

-Since unidirectional communication can be supported by transports offering bidirectional communication, specifying unidirectional communication may cause a transport stack that supports bidirectional communication to be selected.
+Since unidirectional communication can be supported by transports offering bidirectional communication, specifying unidirectional communication might cause a transport stack that supports bidirectional communication to be selected.